Complaints grow in China against Tesla autos

 The agency said it "attaches great importance to that", adding that it instructed local officials "to protect the legitimate rights and interests of consumers in accordance with the law".

-The office emphasised that companies "should effectively fulfill their main responsibility for quality and safety".
+The office emphasised that companies "should effectively fulfil their main responsibility for quality and safety".

 The China Consumers Association also joined the backlash, stating that it is "highly concerned" about the incident.